PriyaPonna/priyaponna/README.md

 🌟 Business Intelligence Analyst with strong expertise in **Power BI, Tableau, SQL, Python, and Snowflake**.
 📊 Passionate about designing enterprise dashboards, data models, and ETL workflows for **healthcare and HR domains**.
-⚡ Skilled in **data governance, quality frameworks, and Agile** methodologies.
+⚡ Skilled in **Data Governance, quality frameworks, and Agile** methodologies.
-🌍 Based in Dallas, TX and open to creating impactful BI solutions that drive decision-making.
+🌍 Based in Chicago, IL and open to creating impactful BI solutions that drive decision-making.

 ---